 This third-generation deep space probe had originally been slated for a Mars flyby in late 1964 but could not be prepared on time.
-Instead, Soviet designers diverted the mission for a simple lunar flyby in 1965 to test its basic systems and photograph the far side of the Moon.
+Instead, Soviet designers diverted the mission for a simple lunar flyby in 1965 to test its basic systems and to photograph the far side of the Moon.

-In total, the spacecraft took twenty-five visual and three ultraviolet images during its flyby.
-The closest approach was to 9,220 kilometers.
-These pictures were successfully transmitted back to Earth on 29 July, nine days after Zond 3's lunar encounter, when it was 2.2 million kilometers from Earth.
+In total, the spacecraft took 25 visual and three ultraviolet images during its flyby.
+Closest approach was to 5,730 miles (9,220 kilometers).
+These pictures were successfully transmitted back to Earth on July 29, 1965, nine days after its lunar encounter when it was 1.4 million miles (2.2 million kilometers) from Earth.

-Further communications sessions occurred on 23 October (involving photo transmissions) when Zond 3 was 31.5 million kilometers from Earth.
-The last contact was sometime in early March 1966, when the spacecraft was 153.5 million kilometers away.
-During the mission, it had photographed the unseen 30 percent of the far side of the Moon.
+Further communications sessions occurred on October 23, 1965 (involving photo transmissions) when Zond 3 was 19.6 million miles (31.5 million kilometers) from Earth.
+Last contact was sometime in early March 1966 when the spacecraft was 95.4 million miles (153.5 million kilometers) away.
+During the mission, it photographed the unseen 30 percent of the far side of the Moon.

-Zond 3 also demonstrated successful course correction using both solar and stellar orientation, a first for a Soviet spacecraft.
+Zond 3 also demonstrated successful course corrections using both solar and stellar orientation, a first for a Soviet spacecraft.

 Siddiqi, Asif A. Beyond Earth: A Chronicle of Deep Space Exploration, 1958-2016.
 NASA History Program Office, 2018.